ari1908/Intro-to-data-wrangling/README.md

-# 📊 Data Wrangling Class Repository 🐍
+# 🤖 Machine Learning Class Repository 🚀

-Welcome to the repository for the **Intro to Data Wrangling** !
-This repository serves as a comprehensive resource covering the essential concepts and techniques of data wrangling using Python.
+Welcome to the repository for the **Introduction to Machine Learning** course!
+This repository serves as a comprehensive hub for learning and applying essential machine learning concepts and techniques using Python.

 ---

 ## Description 📝

-**Data wrangling**, also known as data munging, is the process of cleaning, structuring, and enriching raw data into a desired format for better decision-making in data analysis and machine learning tasks.
-It involves various steps such as data collection, data cleaning, data transformation, and data integration.
+**Machine Learning** is a field of artificial intelligence that enables computers to learn from and make decisions based on data.
+This course covers foundational to advanced machine learning techniques, preparing students for real-world data analysis and predictive modeling tasks.
+The course includes:

+- Basics of Machine Learning
+- Supervised vs Unsupervised Learning
+- Model Evaluation and Selection
+- Feature Engineering
+- Machine Learning Algorithms (Linear Regression, Decision Trees, Neural Networks, etc.)
+- Ensemble Techniques

 ---

-## Textbook Reference 📚

-The primary textbook used for this class is "**Data Wrangling with Python**" by Jacqueline Kazil and Katharine Jarmul.
-This book provides a thorough introduction to data wrangling techniques using the Python programming language, covering topics such as:

-- Introduction to Data Wrangling
-- Data Cleaning Techniques
-- Data Transformation Methods
-- Working with Different Data Formats (CSV, JSON, XML, etc.)
-- Handling Missing Data
+ Covering:

+- Core concepts and applications of machine learning
+- Building and fine-tuning predictive models
+- Advanced techniques for model optimization
-- Data Aggregation and Grouping
+- Practical examples and case studies
-- Data Visualization After Wrangling

 ---

 ## Repository Structure 📁

-This repository is organized into the following major parts:
+This repository is organized into the following key sections:

-1. **Lecture Materials**: Contains lecture slides, code examples, and supplementary materials used during class sessions.
+1. **Lecture Materials**: Contains slides, code examples, and additional notes used during lectures.
-2. **Assignments**: Includes assignments and exercises to practice data wrangling concepts covered in the class.
+2. **Assignments**: Features exercises and assignments to reinforce learning and apply concepts in practical scenarios.
-3. **Projects**: Provides project guidelines and resources for hands-on data wrangling projects.
+3. **Projects**: Outlines project requirements and resources to engage in comprehensive, hands-on machine learning tasks.
-4. **Additional Resources**: Links to external resources, articles, and tutorials to deepen understanding and explore advanced topics in data wrangling.
+4. **Additional Resources**: Provides links to further readings, tutorials, and videos for an in-depth understanding of advanced machine learning topics.